 Joint Spatial Plan

-The West of England’s Joint Spatial Plan will set out a prospectus for sustainable growth that will help the area meet its housing and transport needs for the next 20 years.
+The four West of England Councils – Bath and North East Somerset, Bristol City, North Somerset, and South Gloucestershire are working together to produce a West of England Joint Spatial Plan (JSP) which will set out a prospectus for sustainable growth to help the Region meet its housing and transport needs for the next 20 years, to 2036.